 ‘You saw every part of God’s kingdom at work in the school.
 Patience, love, kindness, peace, a shared sense of working together for God’s glory.
 There was a complete sense of joy when Mr Peter Bailey would roll up with something from his salvage yard that could be utilised in the school somewhere.”

-Amidst all of this joy was some of the greatest sadness that any family could ever be made to face.
-The passing away of Fred’s daughter at the tender age of seven from cystic fibrosis was almost unbearable for Fred’s church community.
-A tragedy like this was not something that their church family had experienced before and there was very little conversation or any sense of consolation for Fred’s family.
+A tragedy like this was not something that the church family had experienced before, and there was very little conversation or any sense of consolation for Fred’s family.

 In his professional life, Fred found himself having to ‘break the ice’ with anyone he met in the workplace who knew about the tragedy.